A mercenary sports fan is an evolved, more astute student and participant of sport.

 He is the evolution of fan, the next step in this history of fankind.
 He is the polar opposite of the Super Fan.

 A nod to Steve Gorman, drummer of the Black Crowes and sports radio host (what a gig: rock drummer and sports media spooner).
 He brought-up being a mercenary fan the other day, which is, as he explains, someone who cheers for different teams.
 I would clarify how this takes place perhaps at different times, moving here and there through the sports space/time continuum because the mercenary fan is open to an assortment of opportunities to be a fan.
-This complicates the “homer fan” model, the one with the tool who blindly roots and roots for his/her team despite whatever nonsense is happening on the field, in the front office, etc. A great line from Gorman: “So, this means all you Dallas Cowboys fans out there, whose team is being run by the idiotic Jerry Jones, feel free to jump ship.”
+This complicates the “homer fan” model; said model includes one who blindly roots and roots for his/her team despite whatever nonsense is happening on the field, in the front office, etc. A great line from Gorman: “So, this means all you Dallas Cowboys fans out there, whose team is being run by the idiotic Jerry Jones, feel free to jump ship.”
 Haha.
 Begs the question: if the team is consistently and embarrassingly floundering in well-below-average results, how does one keep on keeping on?

 And here they come, the herd of sports fan buffoons: “How can you even suggest such a thing!
 A true fan sticks by his team through all the down times!
 A real fan’s support is consistent; it’s like family!”